·

 ```

 The id is cached at `~/.claude/freshjots-stash/.folder-id` because folder lookups are cheap but not free — each session would otherwise burn a list-and-scan on every `/clear`.
 With the cache, the verify GET is one round-trip (and Claude Code is closing or compacting anyway, so the user doesn't notice).
-If you ever delete the `claude_sessions` folder in the Fresh Jots UI, delete the cache file too — or let the script's verify-by-id step catch the 404 and recreate it on the next session.
+The verify-by-id step exists to self-heal a stale cache: maybe you deleted the folder via the Fresh Jots UI between sessions, maybe you renamed it, maybe you copied the stash directory between accounts.
+Whichever happened, a 404 from the verify GET drops the script into the list-and-create branches, which re-resolve the folder and rewrite the cache.

 Folder ownership is implicit through the token scope: personal-token folders belong to your user, team-token folders belong to the team.
 Same script works for both — no branching needed.